dhall-lang/dhall-lang/standard/semantics.md

 does not affect free variables.
 If they were originally bound variables there is still nothing to do because would have been renamed to `_` along the way by one of the preceding rules.

+### Imports

+An expression with unresolved imports cannot be α-normalized.

 ### Other